Backcountry Ski Course with Avalanche 1 Training

 Most of the combination options are based around either an AIARE Rec 1 or Rec 2 course, and the majority of those are scheduled to run Friday - Sunday.
 With that in mind, we have scheduled Intro to Backcountry courses on Thursdays right before the AIARE Rec 1s, and also on Sundays so they can be taken the weekend before the Rec 1.

 In a similar manner, the AIARE Rescue Courses are typically scheduled for Mondays (so that they can be taken right after an AIARE Rec 1) and Saturdays (so that people can take the course on the weekend and don't have to miss school or work).
 We also have some scheduled for Thursdays, so that it can be taken right before a Rec 2 course.

 To plan your course, please follow these steps:

-Register Online button on the right side of this page and fill out our Online Registration Form.
-On the form, indicate that you are signing up for the Combo course, enter your over-all start and finish dates, and then list out the specific courses in the notes section.
+3. Once you have your dates figured out, click on the Register Online button on the right side of this page and fill out our Online Registration Form.
+On the form, indicate that you are signing up for a Combo course, enter your over-all start and finish dates, and then list out the specific courses in the notes section.

 Minimum of 2 participants per section, per per group.
 Prices are available for private participants.
 Contact us for details.